The Secret Garden

 With a city as ancient and steeped in lore as London, there is no quick or easy way to summarise its various supernatural elements.
 Instead, here are a few of the most prominent, with attention given to those that will be of most interest – or danger – to you as you explore the city at large.

-The most notable group of mages in the city is the cabal known as the Brythonic Lodge.
-Ceding the City and its environs to the Lodge, another cabal claims the outlying regions of London, the Bearers of the Belt of Lud.
+The most notable group of mages in the city is the cabal known as the Bearers of the Belt of Lud.
+Second in power and influence to the Belters are the Brethren of the Nameless Tomb, who jockey for power with the ambitious Brythonic Lodge.
 Soho’s seedier regions are home to a small cult that goes by the name of the Rainbow Loas.
-A fourth cabal is believed to be operating in London’s underbelly, quite literally active in the forgotten or disused tunnels of the underground.
-Operating as they do right under the noses of the Brythonic Lodge, this group keeps its membership and identity a closely-guarded secret.
-There is considerable evidence to suggest that there is actually more than one cabal active beneath the city – certainly there is enough of the buried metropolis to support such a population.
+A fifth cabal, the Hidden Admiralty operates in London’s underbelly, quite literally active in the forgotten or disused tunnels of the Underground.
+The sixth and most recent cabal is Not Them, a collection of mages from a variety of overlapping timelines.
+There is also considerable evidence to suggest that there is actually more than one cabal active beneath the city – certainly there is enough of the buried metropolis to support such a population.

 Hauntings are the most common supernatural phenomenon cited in London.
 The city is ancient and its ghosts are many.
-From those entities that haunt the Tower, to grey ladies roaming its streets, to centurions lost in time, there is no shortage of activity from beyond the grave.
+From grey ladies roaming its streets, to centurions lost in time, there is no shortage of activity from beyond the grave.
 Actually contacting such beings is another matter.
 Most ghosts are locked into fading memories, repeating actions from life with little understanding of their true condition.
 They are trapped in a shadow-play, doomed to walk the paths they walked in life until they fade utterly from existence.

 A few ghosts, however, have managed to break free of this doomed cycle, and exist as free-roaming, free-willed entities.
 Such creatures are to be treated with caution at best.
 Some are old and powerful enough to pose a real threat to the unwary mage and may have agendas wholly at odds with the needs of the living.